vaibhav164/GitPractice/Readme.md

 and if wana reset it again use command `git checkout -- .` **remove a saved stash:-** for this apply command `git stash pop` this will grab a very first stash of stash list.

+if we want to remove all stash of the list use command as `git stash clear`

+**git log --oneline** this command will list of all commits of the branch and with its only commit messages not with other details.